robbestad/learn-react/README.md

-# NB
+# ATTENTION

-I consider the code in this repo okayish for 2014-era React, but I now consider it completely deprecated.
+*I consider the code in this repo okayish for 2014-era React, but I now consider it completely deprecated. *

+Please visit this repo instead: https://github.com/svenanders/minimal-react

 # Learn React